‘We thought we’d bring Stanley to them’: Cup taken to Broncos crash site - Red Deer Advocate

 “Everybody in the community is loving this and this is going to be a great event for sure.”

+Ethan Vanallen, a 14-year-old from Tisdale, Sask., wore a Broncos jersey and said that it was nice to see all the support.

+“What happened is … very sad,” Vanallen said. ”So (I) just (wanted to) come out here to support it.”

-The Broncos were on their way to a Saskatchewan Junior Hockey League playoff game when the crash occurred April 6.
+The Broncos were on their way to a Saskatchewan Junior Hockey League playoff game in Nipawin when the crash occurred April 6.

 Jaskirat Singh Sidhu, who was driving the truck, was not injured.

-Note: Note to readers: This is a corrected story.
-A previous version had the incorrect destination of the Broncos’ bus.